 Cervical cancer – In rare cases, bleeding after sex can be a sign of cervical cancer.
 Other symptoms may present as pain during or after sex, an unpleasant vaginal discharge and pain in the pelvis or lower back.

 Is it normal to bleed after losing your virginity?

-It is perfectly normal for a woman to bleed after sex the first time they have sexual intercourse.
-Not all women may experience postcoital bleeding in this instance, but for those that do it is perfectly normal to experience some light vaginal bleeding.
+It is perfectly normal for a woman to bleed after the first time they have sexual intercourse.
+Not all women may experience post-coital bleeding in this instance, but for it is also perfectly normal to experience some light vaginal bleeding.

 This is because of the hymen breaking, which is a small piece of skin that covers the entrance of the vagina.
 The hymen may have broken prior to a woman losing her virginity, through activities such as sports and so in this case a woman may not experience bleeding the first time they have sex.

 Is my contraceptive pill making me bleed after sexual intercourse?

 Certain types of contraception may cause bleeding at irregular times of the month which may coincide with sexual intercourse.
 Many of our contraceptive reviewers found they experienced spotting or bleeding on the pill, and in particular, those who use the progestogen-only pill (also known as the mini pill) such as Cerazette or Noriday found they experienced irregular bleeding.
 Often this will settle after the first 3 months of use.
 If you experience persistent irregular bleeding beyond this time, a change in the pattern of bleeding, new irregular or post-coital bleeding then speak to your doctor.